 The cost of admission ($63 and up) is not cheap, but who goes on such a trip to save money!
 Our family of five — including our 4-year-old Joshua, sat mesmerized throughout the entire performance.
 It is entertainment well worth the price.
 My two daughters, Morgan, aged 9, and Eve, 13, were not opposed to enjoying such a performance, but they had come to Flordia to get scared out of their wits as they defied the laws of gravity… and to pet dolphins.

 We thought that we would ease into the ambiance of life at amusement parks by starting at EPCOT.
-EPCOT is Disney’s attempt, assisted by major corporations like AT&T and United Technologies, at info-tainment.
+EPCOT is Disney’s attempt, assisted by major corporations, at info-tainment.
 Most of the exhibits have more of the feel of a World’s Fair, where the intent is to educate as well as entertain — than an amusement park, which may account for the fact that fewer people seemed to be visiting here than the other parks we visited.
-Neverthless, at EPCOT the high-tech entertainment that now competes with the latest in roller coaster technology for the attentions of today’s amusement adventurers is well represented.
+Neverthless, at Epcot the high-tech entertainment that now competes with the latest in roller coaster technology for the attentions of today’s amusement adventurers is well represented.

 As any traveler knows, at some point during the day you reach a point of diminishing returns, when the desire to see just one more museum or historic site runs up against physical and cognitive overload.
 The key is to discover that this point has been reached before you commit yourself to that next stop.